section-engineering-education/engineering-education/content/articles/runtime-updation-using-f-function-in-django/index.md

 > We are assuming a usage threshold of 25 units.
 So, when the meter read that the user has spent 1 unit, he has 24 left.

 ![create-reading-act3](/engineering-education/runtime-updation-using-f-function-in-django/create-reading-act3.jpg)
-*MeterReading object for PM01 updated with new reading*
+_MeterReading object for PM01 updated with new reading_

-Let's try with a higher meter reading, say `3`.
+Let's try with a higher meter reading, say `3`:

 ![create-reading-act4](/engineering-education/runtime-updation-using-f-function-in-django/create-reading-act4.jpg)
-*Add new meter reading with value '3'*
+_Add new meter reading with value '3'_

 We see that the `CurrentUsage` is updated again with `total_power_used` as `4` and `power_remaining` as `21`.

 ![create-reading-act5](/engineering-education/runtime-updation-using-f-function-in-django/create-reading-act5.jpg)
-*MeterReading object updated for meter PM01*
+_MeterReading object updated for meter PM01_

-### Key takeaways
 After following this tutorial, you may have another insight where one can manipulate the fields of a Django model without having to make too many calls and passing objects about.

 The F() does a lot of this heavy-lifting and you can manipulate as many fields as you might want to.